alfaloo/tp/docs/DeveloperGuide.md

 Expected Outcome:
 * List of appointments involving the specified doctor is displayed.

 Invalid Inputs:
 * No matching patient NRIC, missing NRIC or invalid NRIC.
 * Example: `apptfordoctor S1234567A`
 * Example: `apptfordoctor`
 * Example: `apptfordoctor S123456`

 Expected Error:
 * Command fails with appropriate error message indicating the required command format.
-* Or the results display indicates '0 appointments listed', and the appointments panel is empty
+* Or the results display indicates '0 appointments listed', and the appointments panel is empty.

 #### Deleting an Appointment : `deleteappt`
 Steps: